serenatoon/smartfashion2.0/README.md

 2. If desired, change `new_dir` at the bottom of the script to point to the desired dataset.
 This is the dataset that will be used to train the SVM.
 3. Execute `python svm.py`.
 Observe that `svc2.pkl` has been generated.
 Accuracy and confusion matrix will be printed to terminal.

+## Colour Identification

+This folder contains the files used for the development of *colour identification*.
+It contains several images that have and be used for testing.

+- `blue.png`, `green.png`, `red.png`: Images of solid colours.
+Used for verification of colour identification.
+- `blue_leather.png`, `brown_leather.png`: Images of leather.
+Used to verify that colour identification works with materials.
+- `colour_identification.py`: Conducts colour identification.
+- `extract_sub_image.py`: Crops a pre-defined area from an image.

+### How to run `colour_identification.py`:
+1. Navigate to `Colour Identification/` in Terminal.
+2. Execute `python colour_identification.py [FILENAME]`, wherein `[FILENAME]` should be your desired input file.
+This can be any of the `PNG` files in this directory.

+### How to run `extract_sub_image.py`:
+1. Naavigate to `Colour Identification/` in Terminal.
+2. If desired, modify `brown_jacket.png` at the bottom of the file to the desired image file you would like to extract a sub-image from.
+3. Execute `python extract_sub_image.py`.

+## Web Search
+This folder contains the script used during development of the Amazon web search functionality.

+- `amazon_search.py`: Script which performs the Amazon search.

+### How to run `amazon_search.py`:
+1. Navigate to `Web Search/` in Terminal.
+2. If desired, modify `black leather jacket` on Line 27 to the desired query.
+3. Execute `python amazon.search.py`.

 ## Back End

 This folder contains the scripts hosted on PythonAnywhere to form the back-end of the Smartfashion system.
 This folder contains 7 .py scripts, 1 .txt file and 2 .pkl files: